 Wrongful death claims are cases in which the deceased would have had a personal injury claim if they survived the accident or injury.
 Monies awarded in wrongful death lawsuits encompass a range of expenses and losses such as funeral expenses, end-of-life medical care, loss of financial contribution, and loss of companionship, parental guidance, inheritance, and future benefits.

-The Consultation is Always Free at The Kelleher Firm in Naples & Ft Myers
+The Consultation is Always Free at Kelleher Law in Naples & Ft Myers